jha22sumit/Zomato-powerBI-Dashboard/README.md

 Preview Images (Optional):
 *   Overview.png
 *   City Analysis.png

-User Analysis.png
+* User Analysis.png
 # 🚀 How to Run
-1.Download and install Power BI Desktop
+1.Download and install Power BI Desktop.
-2.Clone this repo or download the .pbix file
+2.Clone this repo or download the .pbix file.
-3.Open the file in Power BI to explore and interact with visuals 4.Use slicers to filter by city, year, and food type
+3.Open the file in Power BI to explore and interact with visuals.
+4.Use slicers to filter by city, year, and food type.

 # 📷 Dashboard Previews